Topological string amplitudes for the local half K3 surface: Properties of topological string amplitudes for local K3

-In general, it is rather hard to solve a topological string model with ten K\"ahler moduli parameters, in particular when the target space is not a local toric Calabi--Yau threefold.
-In the present case, however, one can make full use of the symmetry to construct the amplitudes.
-It turns out that $\calF$ is fully characterized by the symmetry, the holomorphic anomaly equation and the gap condition.
+In practice, however, it is rather hard to solve a topological string model with ten K\"ahler moduli parameters, in particular when the target space is not a local toric Calabi--Yau threefold.
+Nevertheless, in the case of the local $\tfrac{1}{2}$K3 one can make full use of the symmetry to construct the amplitudes much more efficiently than in generic cases.
+As is explained below, $\calF_g$ at low $g$ are fully characterized by the symmetry, the holomorphic anomaly equation and the gap condition.

 Let us start with the symmetry.
 Due to the automorphism of the homology lattice of $\frac{1}{2}$K3, the partition function exhibits the affine $E_8$ symmetry.
 Moreover, it possesses good modular properties in $\tau$.
-It is known that $Z_{g,n}$ has the following structure\cite{Mohri:2001zz}
+It is known that $Z_{g,n}$ has the following structure \cite{Mohri:2001zz}:

 where